 - Position your head to look straight at the image.

-- Cover your right eye, and look at the circle in the middle of the yellow background with your left.
+- Cover your left eye, and look at the plus in the middle of the green background with your right eye.

 - Move closer to the screen as before.
 When you hit your blind spot, the circle will disappear and the brain will fill the gap with the surrounding yellow color.